 There will often be instances when you as a merchant will want to process high volumes of data in a single operation, rather than making individual calls to the API.
 For example, importing existing mandates, enrolling a large number of customers or creating dozens, hundreds or even thousands of payment orders simultaneously.

-All of these batch processes can be handled using SlimPay’s File API.
+All of these batch processes can be handled using SlimPay’s File Transfer.

 Batch files (in either version 1 or version 2 format) submitted to the File API can be uploaded via the Back Office (Dashboard V.1) or deposited via SFTP.
 SlimPay can also configure specific connections to suit your individual needs.

-Just like the Web API, there are two File API environments:
+Just like the REST API, there are two environments where file transfer is available:

 - Preprod: a sandbox environment for your development and testing phases